sailpoint-oss/golang-sdk/api_v3/docs/ServiceDeskIntegrationAPI.md

-## CreateServiceDeskIntegration
+## Create new Service Desk integration

 > ServiceDeskIntegrationDto CreateServiceDeskIntegration(ctx).ServiceDeskIntegrationDto(serviceDeskIntegrationDto).Execute()

-Create new Service Desk integration
+Create a new Service Desk Integrations.
+A token with Org Admin or Service Desk Admin authority is required to access this endpoint.

 ### Example